kulpreet/kulpreet.github.com/source/_posts/2013-01-20-dropbox-api-and-a-scrum-taskboard.markdown

 ### Dropbox Apps to the rescue

-I think the folks are Dropbox are really up to something.
+I think the folks at Dropbox are really up to something.

 While looking around what the current state of the art is on such an approach to building offline applications, I found that Dropbox team